sh1boot/sh1boot.github.io/_posts/2024-05-08-pick-resistant-lock.md

 expert for their feedback.
 I'm sure the concept _can_ work but my first implementation will likely have flaws which result in embarrassing outcomes.

+I should also mention that the continuous coupling between the two plugs -- that is, the lack of a dead zone where the test plug doesn't move while the key plug is closing off from adjustment -- represents a security weakness that I'm simply _hoping_ won't amount to anything.
+Dead zones introduce other frustrations, complexity, and ergonomic issues.
+I'm going to keep banging that 'ergonomic' drum, because nothing is weaker than the security which nobody uses.

 Here's a prototype in action:
 {% include youtube.liquid id='6Er67SCnPC8' %}